 - Using intuition based on clinical experiences with similar patients

-One study found that about 13.4 percent of terminally ill patients survive more than six months after beginning hospice care.
-But, like physicians, hospice teams are often inaccurate at predicting death within a specified period of time, especially when it comes to stroke and dementia patients.5
+A study in the Journal of Palliative Medicine found that about 13.4 percent of terminally ill patients survive more than six months after beginning hospice care.
+But, like physicians, hospice teams are often inaccurate at predicting death within a specified period of time, especially when it comes to stroke and dementia patients.

-That said, the median length of hospice care in the U.S. is 24 days.
+According to the National Hospice and Palliative Care Organization, the median length of hospice care in the U.S. is 18 days.
 That means half of all hospice patients survive longer than that and half survive for less time.
-The median length of hospice care also varies by the type of terminal illness, as highlighted in the following examples:6
+The median length of hospice care also varies by the type of terminal illness, as highlighted in the following examples:

 It's true that many terminally ill patients are able to live for a while before requiring hospice or end-of-life care.
 With some illnesses, it can take several months or even years to reach that point.
 But regardless of how long it lasts, you cannot survive a terminal illness if it was accurately diagnosed.